gabrieldib/gablux_kontakt_tools/README.md

 Welcome!
 After years writing code for Kontakt I finally decided to share some stuff that makes me excited or frustrated or proud or ashamed about.
 Ask me which one is which if you dare (on Discord Kontakt server).

 I kindly ask you to credit me if you use any of the code.
-If you don't I will junt you down and all your family until the end of time.
+If you don't I will hunt you down and all your family until the end of time.
 No I won't and I won't know.
 But you will.
 And your conscience.
-Ha.
+Shrug.

 Also feel free to reach out on discord, email, in person (no).